AshkanRafiee/RaheHal/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+## Copyright
+Give Me The Rights If You are Using all/some Parts of My Code!